Wadi Qelt: Late Roman and Byzantine monasticism

-Wadi Qelt contains monasteries and old Christian locations.
+Wadi Qelt (understood as the entire course of the stream, not just the lower course actually called Wadi Qelt by Arabs) contains monasteries and other old Christian locations.
 According to tradition, the first monastic settlement of the Judaean desert, the Pharan lavra, was established by St Chariton the Confessor towards the end of the 3rd century in upper Wadi Qelt, an area known to the Greek Orthodox as Pharan Valley.

 The Monastery of Saint George was founded by John of Thebes around 480 AD, and it became an important spiritual centre in the sixth century under Saint George of Choziba.
 Hermits living in caves in nearby cliffs would meet in the monastery for a weekly mass and communal meal.

 Another Byzantine monastery was excavated at the site known in Arabic as Khan Saliba.
 Its meager remains are located left at the left side of the T-junction of the road connecting the modern Highway 1 with the old road down the Ascent of Adummim (going to the right one reaches Jericho in the plain below.)
 The 5th-century Monastery of St Adam was built there "for there he stayed and wept at losing Paradise" (Epiphanius).
 Archaeologists found fine Byzantine mosaics at the former pilgrimage site.

 1948

-Towards the end of the 1948 Palestine war and from the outset of the Arab-Israeli war that followed, the springs of Wadi Qelt, which supplied much of the water for Jericho were a primary target for Israel's biological warfare programme, designed, by contaminating waters with typhus and diphtheria bacteria, to block the advance of the Arab Legion into the area which, in the United Nations Partition Plan for Palestine, had be destined for the Arab population.
+Towards the end of the 1948 Palestine war and from the outset of the Arab-Israeli war that followed, the springs of Wadi Qelt, which supplied much of the water for Jericho were a primary target for Israel's biological warfare programme, designed, by contaminating waters with typhus and diphtheria bacteria, to block the advance of the Arab Legion into the area which, in the United Nations Partition Plan for Palestine, had been destined for the Arab population.
 Some evidence suggests that a well-poisoning operation may have unfolded in this area in July of that year.

 1967 and after

 The area was occupied by Israel in 1967.

-On December 20, 1968, Israeli lieutenant-Colonel Zvi (Tzvika) Ofer, commander of the elite Haruv unit, former Military Governor of Nablus and recipient of the Israeli medal of valour, was killed in action in Wadi Qelt while pursuing Arab militants who had crossed the Jordan.
+On December 20, 1968, Israeli lieutenant-Colonel Zvi Ofer, commander of the elite Haruv unit, former Military Governor of Nablus and recipient of the Israeli medal of valour, was killed in action in Wadi Qelt while pursuing Arab militants who had crossed the Jordan.